mrArkwright/cmidid-kerneldriver/README.md

 ## Building an Instrument

+###Usage

+The kernel module responsible for the hardware access can be build directly in the folder `module` by using make.
+This kernel module needs some parameters as shown in the `module/start_module.sh` script.

+	insmod cmidid.ko gpio_mapping=17,4,60 jitter_res_time=10000000 start_button_active_high=0

+The `gpio_mapping` parameter is used to map a key to two buttons connected to gpios.
+As descriped in the presentation, the first button is pressed at the beginning of the key stroke and the second at the end.
+The third parameter is the pitch of the note the key should have.
+The number of arguments has to be a multiple of 3 to match this pattern.
+The maximum number of keys is defined in the `cmidid_main.h`

+	#define MAX_KEYS 88

+The `jitter_res_time` describes the time after the first rising or falling edge which should be used to determine the acutal value of the button.
+This value depends on the hardware button which was used.

+The `start_button_active_high` should be changed if a pull-down is used instead of a pull-up.

 ###Kernel Modules

 If you sacrifice a raspberry to your fancy new instrument, you probably do not want to set everything up after each boot.